robsoncouto/arduino-songs/README.md

 ![alt tag](hardware.png)

-There are two kinds of piezo buzzers, one has circuitry that with make it virbate on a specific pitch.
+There are two kinds of piezo buzzers, one has circuitry that will make it vibrate on a specific pitch.
 These are not good for this purpose.
-You can test the piezo speaker with the "blink" example, the good piezo speker will just click, while the other kind will play a pitch.
+You can test the piezo speaker with the "blink" example, the good piezo speaker will just click, while the other kind will play a pitch.

 ## List of tunes